salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 # description

 Use this command to verify whether a deployment will succeed without actually deploying the metadata to your org.
-This command is similar to "sf project deploy start", except you're required to run Apex tests, and the command returns a job ID rather than executing the deployment.
-If the validation succeeds, then you pass this job ID to the "sf project deploy quick" command to actually deploy the metadata.
+This command is similar to "<%= config.bin %> project deploy start", except you're required to run Apex tests, and the command returns a job ID rather than executing the deployment.
+If the validation succeeds, then you pass this job ID to the "<%= config.bin %> project deploy quick" command to actually deploy the metadata.
 This quick deploy takes less time because it skips running Apex tests.
 The job ID is valid for 10 days from when you started the validation.
 Validating first is useful if the deployment to your production org take several hours and you don’t want to risk a failed deploy.

 You must run this command from within a project.